LaravelDaily/course-react-parking/docs/Lesson 4 - Named routes.md

 # Lesson 4 - Named routes

 As you already noticed, React Router doesn't have a centralized route config, so there's nothing to name.
-React Router provides the correct primitives and lets the community create higher level APIs around them if needed.
+React Router provides the correct primitives and lets the community create higher-level APIs around them if needed.

 This is exactly what we are going to do in this lesson.

-1. Create new file `src/routes/index.jsx`.
+1. Create a new file `src/routes/index.jsx`.

 ```jsx
 const routeNames = {